yhesse/wunderlist/docs/index.rst

-.. title:: Collections | Collections Abstraction library for PHP
+.. title:: Wunderlist PHP SDK | The unofficial Wunderlist SDK for PHP

 =================
-Welcome to Collections
+Welcome to Wunderlist PHP SDK
 =================

 What is it?
 ==============

-The Collection library is one of the most useful things that many modern languages has, but for some reason PHP doesn't has a built in collection layer.

-For that reason we created Collections, an incredible library that gathers the best of .NET's and Java's collections patterns and unify it with PHP array power.
+This is the unofficial Wunderlist SDK for PHP!!

+The Wunderlist API provides REST-based storage and synchronization of a user’s lists across multiple platforms and devices.
+The primary things you’ll need to use it are an understanding of our data model, how we version individual entities in a user’s data, the formats we use for transmission, and a set of OAuth credentials.

+The PHP SDK helps you to interact with this API.

 User guide
 ----------